-- \$10.3m in capital expenditure projects, \$7m is drawn from Council's detailed Infrastructure and Asset Management Plans, \$2.4m for the initial stage of the Community and Recreation Hub (CaRH) project and \$0.9m from other requests including Elected Member and identified needs. - \$242,000 operating deficit as at 30 June 2020 - \$282,000 net surplus after asset disposal and amount received specifically for new or upgraded assets - Overall increase in total rate revenue of 4.5%, individual assessments should anticipate an increase of approximately 4.08% when growth of 0.42% (to be confirmed by the Office of the Valuer General in late June 2019) is taken into account.
+- \$10.5 million in capital expenditure projects - o \$7 million is drawn from Council's detailed Infrastructure and Asset Management Plans - \$2.6 million for the initial stage of the Community and Recreation Hub (CaRH) project.
+This project is budgeted for at \$39.1 million.
+Funding is \$10 million from the State government, \$15 million from the Federal government, and \$14.1 million from the Council. - \$0.9 million from other requests including Elected Member and identified needs. - \$242,000 operating deficit as at 30 June 2020; - \$282,000 net surplus after asset disposal and amount received specifically for new or upgraded assets: - Overall increase in total rate revenue of 4.5% - Individual assessments should anticipate an increase of approximately 4.26% when growth of 0.24% (as per the Office of the Valuer General on 16 June 2019) is taken into account.